 I was excited by the opportunity to photograph Minot AFS since I grew up in Minot, in a military family, and I had spent considerable time on the base in the mid-70’s when it was still active.
 My primary memories of the base were of spending a night at a babysitter’s house watching “Planet of the Apes” on TV, and on a separate occasion, I had a bad bike accident because my kid brain didn’t comprehend that going downhill on a bike with no chain meant I also had no brakes (no handbrakes on most bikes in those days).
 Formative memories for me, so I was interested to revisit a place I had not been since about 1975-76.

-Meanwhile, at the crest of the hill on the north side of the base, there are several inhabited housing units sprinkled among a dozen abandoned military buildings.
-Demolition debris and broken glass litter the streets.
-There are travel trailers parked in close proximity to one another in one section of the base — possibly housing for workers traveling to the oil patch.
-We saw multiple groups of children playing in what most would consider a distressing environment.
+At the crest of the hill on the north side of the base, we saw several inhabited housing units sprinkled among a dozen abandoned military buildings — family residences we assumed, since we saw multiple groups of children playing.
+Demolition debris and broken glass littered the streets in places.
+There were travel trailers parked in close proximity to one another in one section of the base — possibly housing for workers traveling to the oil patch.

 This building was an interdenominational church which formerly served the base staff.
 It’s now used for storage.